 Moreover, is there even a market for these products or services?
 If so, is there any room for a brand-new store to break in, or is it already oversaturated?

-If you can’t answer any of these questions, then you should go back to square one.
+If you can’t answer these questions, you should go back to square one.

 In addition to being practical, you should also be interested in your own idea.
 Contrary to what some might say, your business does not need to be your life’s passion.